 - Insufficient blood circulation

 Twenty years ago, a person suffering from chronic pain, especially one transpiring in the back, would most commonly be advised bed rest.
 More recent studies however prove something contrary – that inactivity weakens the muscles and may prolong recovery, or even make certain conditions worse.
-Rehabilitation, with focus on exercise and tissue mobilization, provides more than just temporary relief and can be an effective way to decrease pain and improve mobility.
+Rehabilitation, with a focus on exercise and tissue mobilization, provides more than just temporary relief and can be an effective way to decrease pain and improve mobility.
 So in time as the therapy progresses, patients start noticing that daily activities and tasks get easier to complete and are less painful.
 Balance, movement coordination, and endurance also gradually improve.

-Pain treatment in PDR
+Pain Management Treatment in PDR

 Treatment may include the following rehabilitation techniques: